 Devil blood - a deep crimson, fast moving slime which travels in a winding stream and may crystallize its edges into needle-like shards.
-It condenses into a ball and hurls itself at prey, not unlike a striking serpent.
+It tends to strike at prey in a snake-like manner.

 Bloody gums - this wet, pink, putty-like slime sweats beads of a dark crimson, highly toxic gel.
 Ingestion or even close proximity may cause dizziness and cramping.

 Rust pus - a reddish orange slime with a sponge-like plasmodium smelling strongly of vinegar.
 Rust pus are uninterested in most organic tissues, breaking down metals and minerals for sustenance.